Complete Guide 2026 · 12 min read

 The $65-85K salary is the visible cost.
 The invisible costs are what kill you:

-Recruiting drag: 3-6 months to source, interview, and hire a qualified rep.
+• Recruiting drag: 3-6 months to source, interview, and hire

-Ramp time: Another 3-6 months before they're fully productive.
+• Ramp time: Another 3-6 months before full productivity

-Management overhead: Someone (probably you) spends 10-20 hours/week on coaching, 1:1s, and pipeline reviews.
+• Management overhead: 10-20 hours/week on coaching and pipeline reviews

-Add it up: A "$75K hire" often costs $150-200K in the first year when you factor in recruiting, tools, ramp time, and the founder's distracted attention.
+Add it up: A "$75K hire" often costs $150-200K in the first year when you factor in recruiting, tools, ramp time, and founder distraction.

 Best for: Companies with complex value propositions that need predictable pipeline without building an internal sales org.

-This model — which we offer — reframes the question.
+This model reframes the question.
 Instead of "how do I hire a cold caller," it asks "how do I build a pipeline system?"

 You don't get a rep. You get a complete GTM Engine: multiple specialists (strategist, operators, data architect, coach), AI-powered systems, and a documented playbook that you own.